hmrc/sbt-bobby/README.md

 * `range` is used to target minimum and maximum versions of a dependency (both min and max may be optional), and allow "holes" for known incompatible versions.
 See 'Supported Version Ranges' for more details
 * `reason` is a short descriptive message to explain why the versions matching the range are outlawed
 * `from` is the date the rule will come into effect.
 The builds will fail after that day, and generate a warning up to it
+* `exemptProjects` is the optional set of sbt project names that are exempt from the rule

 ## How to setup and trigger Bobby?